 Invalid SSL Certificate Setup: If the website owner sets up an SSL certificate in the wrong way, there is no way to access the HTTPS version correctly.
 Subsequently, you always get this error every time you access that website.

 Firewall Error: Windows firewall blocked some websites for invalid certificates or SSL errors.
 In this case, you need to avoid open this type of site, and if it’s important to disable your firewall and open it.

 Basically, if the “Your connection is not private” error is appearing in your mobile devices, such as an Android or iOS smartphone or tablet, then it’s caused by those above causes.

 The first thing to do is check and make sure the date & time on your mobile device is correct.
-If you have recently installed any new security software, I would recommend to disable them.
+If you have recently installed any new security software, I would recommend disabling them.

 If you can visit the same HTTPS website with other browsers on your mobile devices, such as Firefox or Opera – then something just happened to your Google Chrome browser.
-You should try to remove all cookies, history and cached files on your browser.
+You should try to remove all cookies, history, and cached files from your browser.

 To remove all these files, go to Settings > Privacy > Clear Browsing Data > choose what you want to remove and then click on the “Clear Browsing Data” button.
 Sometimes, this method is worked with the desktop version too.

 - Solved: Google chrome high CPU usage on Windows 10/8.1/7